 Dr. Isaacson served 25 years in the U.S. Navy Reserve, retiring as Captain.
 A member of the Navy Space Cadre, his military career included assignments at the Joint Space Operations Center and the National Reconnaissance Office.
 He is qualified as an Information Dominance Warfare Officer and certified as a DAWIA Level 2 Program Manager.
 He is a veteran of Operation Enduring Freedom, having served on active duty in Afghanistan from 2009 to 2010.

-Dr. Isaacson is Chair of the Army Science Board.
+Dr. Isaacson is a former Chair of the Army Science Board.
 He earned degrees at Columbia University, Princeton University, and the Massachusetts Institute of Technology, where he received his Ph.D. in theoretical physics.